 It’s a common local point of pride in Duluth to say that Minnesota Point (a.k.a.
 Park Point) and Wisconsin Point form the “World’s Largest Freshwater Sandbar.”
 I am sorry to burst the community bubble but . . .
 NOT.

-Way back so many years ago I can’t even find it on the Internet, Duluth hosted a delegation of kayakers who travelled to Lake Baikal in Russia.
+Way back so many years ago I can’t even find it on the Internet, Duluth sent a delegation of kayakers to Lake Baikal in Russia.
 They returned with tales of a sandbar or two on this freshwater lake that were even larger than MN/WI points.
 Maybe I was the only one who listened then because local tourism organizations and media outlets continued to refer to our sandbar as the “world’s largest.”

 A couple of years ago (2014), I decided to fact-check the claim because I was editing a government report that repeated it.
 Lo and behold, I found a provincial park in Canada that claimed the same thing (Sandbanks Provincial Park).

 I also asked several scientific types who are in the know about such things and received a response from a researcher at the University of Minnesota Duluth’s Large Lakes Observatory.
 Prof. Ted Ozersky did some Google Map comparisons and found that Jarki Island at the northernmost tip of Lake Baikal sports a sandbar that is 18 kilometers long.
 MN/WI points are 16 km long.